slowproj/slowdash/docs/SourceStructureFrontend.md

 title: Source Structure - JavaScript Frontend
 ---

-This document describes the current JavaScript and HTML structure under `app/site` as of the latest `develop` branch checked on 2026-06-01.
-It covers the built-in SlowDash site modules, the `jagaimo` and `autocruise` submodules, and the browser-to-server communication flows.

 # High-Level Structure

 The `app/site` frontend is a browser-side application built from static HTML entry pages and ES modules under `app/site/slowjs`.